ijakab/luka/README.md

 ## Installation
 Just fork this project and use it as you would use any other AdonisJS project

-After cloning, edit your .env file (c/p .env.example) and run `npm run prepare` to speed things up.
+After cloning, edit your .env file (c/p .env.example) and run `npm run init` to speed things up.

 ## What's in a box?
 - Cleaned up AdonisJS installation for API usage only
-- Slug generator logic *
+- Throttle request logic to prevent bot spam on public routes
 - Basic User model with separate Account model
 - Account model has support for Google+, Facebook and LinkedIn social login
 - Logic to connect social accounts together with standard